maiisthebest/speedback-react/backend/README.md

 ### Rate Limiting

-To prevent abuse, the API endpoints are rate-limited.
+To prevent abuse, the API endpoints are rate-limited (5 requests / min 😉).
 If you exceed the rate limit, you will receive a `429 Too Many Requests` response.

 ## 🗂️ Backend Structure